johannschopplich/kirby-vue3-starterkit/README.md

 6. Some hosting environments require to uncomment `RewriteBase /` in [`.htaccess`](public/.htaccess) to make site links work.

 Now your project is hopefully up 'n' running!

+## FAQ

+### Why is `home.json` fetched on every page?

+The global `site` object is required to provide the Vue Router with possible routes.
+Thus the `site` object has to be loaded before any other page content.
+For a minimum amount of HTTP requests, this `site` object resides through the [home](site/templates/home.php) template.

+Users will probably visit the homepage first anyway.
+Adding an extra route just to provide the `site` content seems superfluous to me.

 ## Credits